-If you are interested in checking out a sumo wrestling tournament in Tokyo, Japan, here are some tips to ensure a great experience including when and how to buy sumo wrestling tickets, where to sit, what to expect and tips for the best experience.
+If you are interested in watching a sumo wrestling tournament in Tokyo, Japan, here are some tips to ensure a great experience including when and how to buy sumo wrestling tickets, where to sit, what to expect and tips for the best experience.

 1) Make sure you visit Japan at the right time.

 Professional sumo tournaments are held in Japan six times per year, once in every odd-numbered month.
 Each tournament starts and ends on a Sunday and lasts 15 days.
 The sumo tournaments are held as follows: Tokyo (January, May and September), Osaka (March), Nagoya (July) and Fukuoka (November).
 The Japan Sumo Association official website lists the dates of upcoming tournaments in 2024 and 2025.

 2) Buy tickets early, especially for weekend matches.

-We purchased our tickets 10 days prior to our weekend in Tokyo and had a difficult time finding tickets.
+We purchased our sumo tickets 10 days prior to our weekend in Tokyo and had a difficult time finding tickets.
 Saturday was completely sold out and although a few single seats were available on Sunday, none were on the first floor.
 Tickets go on sale approximately one month before the first day of competition, so if you know your schedule there is no reason to wait.
 Here is the link to the tournament and sale dates in 2024 and 2025.

 You may be able to find general admission seats on the morning of the date you wish to attend however, if you have specific seats in mind or if you would like to attend a weekend match, it is best to buy sumo tickets in advance.